 After supporting high schools and colleges for 18 years, you may wonder if all of our students get jobs.
 Please keep in mind that if a student can't afford college, they are not likely to have a job.
-We work in an areas of the country where jobs are so scarce.
+We work in an area of the country where jobs are very scarce.
 We estimate that only one in one hundred have a job.

-In 2015, ZSF took on the challenge.
+In 2015, ZSF took on a challenge.
 We decided to give out micro loans.
-We decided that we would not give cash, we would give the equipment entrepreneurial minds needed.
-Any one interested in making a job for themselves came into our office in Zambia and filled out an application form.
+We decided we would not give cash, we would give the equipment entrepreneurial minds needed.
+Anyone interested in making a job for themselves came into our office in Zambia and filled out an application form.

-After visiting with these recipients one year later, we are happy to report that one in four had created a job that was sustaining their families.
-However we faced many challenges one was transport.
+After one year later, visiting with these recipients, we are happy to report that one in four had created a job that was sustaining their families.
+However we faced many challenges, one being transportation.
 We hoped these recipients could come to a meeting every month and report on how their job was going.
-But many picked up the items they needed and headed back into the village.
+But many picked up the items they needed and headed back into their village.
 Town was a two day walk for them.
-If they did come to town it was just to sell their wares and go back to their village to make more.
-Also because they were making so little it was barely enough to support themselves and their families.
+If they did come to town, it was just to sell their wares and go back to their village to make more.
+Also, because they were making so little, it was barely enough to support themselves and their families.

 150 buys a treadle sewing machine

 50 dollars buys a two burner stove and pots and pans

 50 dollars buys a tortilla press, bee hives, blender